A Brief History of Camp Kinderland

 1940: Camp's dining room/theater/Casino, a wooden building near

-the sports field, burned down between the 1940 and 1941 season.
+the sports field, burns down between the 1939 and 1940 season.

 1941: The Casino is built.

-1943: Yackagdayou Brateslayou(The Yackles) is formed.
+1943: Yackagdayou Brateslayou(The Yackles) and the 7-11s are formed.

 1944: Deluxe Bunks A and B are built.